plai-group/simple-cnaps/README.md

 ## Active and Continual Learning

 We additionally evaluate both methods within the paradigms of "out of the box" active and continual learning.
 These settings were first proposed by Requeima et al., and studies how well few-shot classifiers, trained for few-shot learning, can be deployed for active and continual learning without any problem-specific finetuning or training.
-For additional details on our active and continual learning experiments and algorithms, please refer to our latest paper: [Towards Better Few-Shot Object Recognition]().
+For additional details on our active and continual learning experiments and algorithms, please refer to our latest paper: [Beyond Simple Meta-Learning: Multi-Purpose Models for Multi-Domain, Active and Continual Few-Shot Learning](https://arxiv.org/abs/2201.05151).
 For code and instructions to reproduce the experiments reported, please refer to the [active-learning](https://github.com/plai-group/simple-cnaps/tree/master/active-learning) and [continual-learning](https://github.com/plai-group/simple-cnaps/tree/master/continual-learning) folders.

 ## Meta-Dataset Results